 Saeema Ahmed-Kristensen

-But the second measure of creativity is whether you produce something novel—something that’s different, that’s new.
-And there we have a little issue, because a lot of the ideas that are produced by large language models or other forms of AI, particularly general AI, are very similar and grouped around similar concepts.
+I think for some people, yes.
+So that’s an academic answer: sometimes, some people.
+But what do I mean by that?
+Large language models—AI—is really good at producing a lot of ideas.
+That’s one measure of creativity, what we call fluency, how many ideas you generate.
+And if you’re not a particularly creative person, this is a brilliant starting point because you can produce lots of ideas.
+But then the second measure of creativity is producing something novel that’s different, that’s new.
+And there we have a little issue because a lot of the ideas that are produced by large language models or other forms of AI, particularly general AI, are very similar and grouped around similar concepts.
 So to get that truly novel thinking, that is something that currently sits in the domain of human beings—very creative experts.

 John Koetsier

-In other words, if you use AI and just accept what it offers, great, you’ve got a baseline starting point.
+In other words, if you use AI and just accept what it offers, great, you’ve got sort of a baseline starting point.
 But if you want something truly unique and extraordinary, you have to go beyond.
+It does solve the blank page problem for a lot of us, right?

 Saeema Ahmed-Kristensen

+Yeah, it does.
+It does solve the blank page problem.
+But if I go back to the idea of producing things that are similar, most of the ideas are very similar.
 We’ve recently done a study with 600 human beings and 12,000 ideas that were produced by large language models.
-What we could see there is that the diversity—how different the ideas are from each other—was much higher among humans.
-Human beings are much better at creating ideas that are very different.
+And what we could see there is that diversity—how different the ideas are from each other—human beings are much better at creating ideas that are very different.
+So this is a pool of 600, not thinking about one person’s creativity, but a pool of human beings compared with large language models.

-So yes, it gets you away from that blank piece of paper.
+If you think about how AI works, it’s based on the data that’s available.
+It may extrapolate or interpolate from that data, but can it completely make a massive jump and come up with something completely different?
+That is difficult right now.
+So yes, it gets you away from that blank bit of paper.
 If you’re not creative by nature, it’s a brilliant starting point.
 If you’re looking for incremental innovation, it’s a brilliant starting point.
 If you want something truly novel and innovative, it perhaps isn’t the best starting point.

 John Koetsier